slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The best time to plant a tree was 20 years ago.
 The second best time is right now."
 -- Proverb*

-> *"What's well begun is half done."
+> *"What’s well begun is half done."
 -- Horace*

 > *"Better bored than busy."